 It goes without saying that a clean startup helps speed up a slow Macbook.
 When your Mac launches faster, it takes less time to do anything.
 No waiting for Safari, Chrome, or Firefox to load — they open instantly.
 How do you get such speed?
 Well, when your Mac boots up, it runs a lot of unnecessary apps.
-It’s quite easy to take control of it again.
+Luckily, it’s quite easy to take control of your Mac again.
 Go to your System Preferences > Users & Groups and then click on your username.
 Now click on “Login Items,” select a program you don’t immediately need when your Mac starts up, and click the “-” button below.

 Reducing the number of startup programs is an easy way to help add speed to your Mac!

 Typically, Macs take care of themselves.
-The latest software from Apple makes speeding your Mac up simple.
-Currently, the latest OS X is El Capitan.
-Compare it to the OS X version on your Mac by clicking on the apple icon in the top left corner of your screen.
-Then click About This Mac.
-Make sure you have the latest OS X installed (or the latest you can install, since not all Macs upgrade to El Capitan).
+Having the latest software from Apple makes speeding your Mac up simple.
+Currently, the latest macOS is Sierra.
+To check your version click the Apple icon in the top-left corner of your screen and then “About This Mac.”
+Make sure you have the latest macOS/OS X installed (or the latest you can install, since not all Macs upgrade to El Capitan).